 For classes categorized by the Law School as “lecture” and requiring attendance in regularly-scheduled classroom sessions, the general expectation is that students will receive one credit for every fifty minutes of direct faculty instruction, multiplied by fifteen.
 Note that time spent by students taking and preparing for an examination in a course qualifies as part of the total.
 Thus, a four hour in class exam constitutes four hours of classroom work for a week.

-For each 50 minutes of classroom work, instructors must require outside-of-class student work that approximates at least 120 minutes for each credit hour offered, multiplied by fifteen.
+For each 50 minutes of classroom work, instructors must require outside-of-class student work that approximates at least 120 minutes.
 Outside work may include any or all of the following: reading assignments, case briefing, written assignments, problem sets, participation in simulations and role-playing exercises, research, participation in online discussions, court observation, attendance at conferences or competitions with the instructor or the instructor’s designee, and preparation and other study activities for quizzes, midterms and final examinations.

 Sources on the science of learning indicate that the number of pages an adult with a reasonable education and amount of experience will read in one hour will encompass a considerable range.
 That range will depend on several factors: